openbravo/peoples-openbravo/modules/org.openbravo.client.kernel/jslint/README.md

  ./modules/org.openbravo.client.kernel/jslint/jslint modules/org.openbravo.client.application/web/org.openbravo.client.application/js/utilities/ob-utilities.js
 ```

+Run `jslint -h` to see all options available.

 **NOTE:**
  it is possible that you have to set the executable flag on the jslint script in org.openbravo.client.kernel/jslint.